 My Specialty Areas of Practice and Professional Work

-I specialize in working with individuals without prior mental health concerns who are now experiencing difficulties after a critical illness or catastrophic injury.
+I specialize in working with individuals without prior mental health concerns who are now experiencing difficulties after a critical illness or injury.
 I have experience working with critical care and rehabilitation medical care teams in hospital settings as well as outpatient practice.
 I can work in collaboration with your care team so you can derive the most benefit and make the most gains throughout your recovery.

 I provide healthcare organizations with individualized programs - based on their target goals - designed to enhance the bottom line through improved provider satisfaction and patient interactions, quality of care, patient satisfaction, and reductions in physician turnover.